NukraNetwork/nukra-wallet/README.md

 ## File explanation

-- `Nukra Wallet.exe`: The executable wallet file.
+- `nukra-qt.exe`: The executable wallet file.
 - `nukra-cli.exe`: The command line interface for the wallet.
 - `nukra-tx.exe`: The Nukra line interface for transactions.